gilzamir18/AI4U/README.md

-# AI4U - Artificial Inteligence For Universe
+# AI4U - Artificial Inteligence For You

 AI4U tool AI4U is a agent framework for modeling virtual reality and game environment.
 This repo we keep the reference implementation for Godot Game Engine.